allanbros/sfmail/README.md

 For use on windows or linux simply download one of our binaries from the releases page and use that, alternatively build from source (instructions below).

+Once installed run sfmail, and the interface should take you from there.

 ## How to build from source
 The classical routine applies:
   1. `./configure`